mirnau/sr3d/README.md

 # SR3D

+This project has been replaced by a new iteration: sr3e

 SR3D is a Shadowrun Third Edition Homebrew game system.
 In Foundry Virtual Tabletop (VTT), a game system is essentially a modular software package that defines the rules, mechanics, and data structures for a specific tabletop role-playing game (TTRPG).

 ## YouTube-video showing this project, click the image!